55 Shasta Avenue, Petaluma.

 The Bounty Farm is the heart and core of our organization.
 It is the site of multiple programs and serves as a hub of community activity.
 The following initiatives would not be possible without the Bounty Farm:

-Bounty CSA Bags– a partnership with the Petaluma community in which boxes of fresh produce are provided weekly to local families from June to November.
-As part of the Local Affordable Food Incentives, The Bounty Farm actively seeks community sponsors for the Bounty Boxes that are provided to low-income families and seniors, so healthy food is accessible to members of the Petaluma community most in need.
+Bounty CSA Bags– A partnership with the Petaluma community in which boxes of fresh produce are provided weekly to local families from June to November.
+As part of the Local Affordable Food Incentives, Bounty Farm actively seeks community sponsors for the Bounty Boxes that are provided to low-income families and seniors, so healthy food is accessible to members of the Petaluma community most in need.

 Bounty Hunters– A food gleaning program in which produce from local farms and backyards that would otherwise go to waste is gathered by volunteers and provided to local kitchens and food pantries.
 Each year the Farm contributes thousands of pounds of produce to Bounty Hunters for donation to those in the community who are not food secure.
 Gleaning trainings for new volunteers are held regularly at the Bounty Community Farm and the farm shares supplies and refrigeration.

 Educational Initiatives – The Bounty Educational Initiative has 3 priorities: 1) Improve participants’ relationship to food through hands-on experiences; 2) Increase individuals’ skills of food cultivation and preparation through workshops, volunteering, partnerships with job training agencies, schools, community organizers and community groups; and 3) Increase awareness of the true cost of food and foster engagement in community solutions.
 The Bounty Farm hosts formalized instruction through workshops, academic internships, A.L.I.V.E, field trips and job training.
 Informal, hands-on learning happens daily through service learning, volunteering, and tours.

-Bounty Farm Stand/Farmacy – selling fresh produce at the Petaluma Health Center and the Bounty Farm.
+Bounty Farm Stand/Farmacy – Selling fresh produce at the Petaluma Health Center and the Bounty Farm.
 The stand is open seasonally from June until November.
-Click here for more details.